lytical/lyt-spa/cli/README.md

 |id|the enclosed form control id.|
 |invalid_msg|optional message to display when the form control fails validation.|

-the states of a form item can be one or more of the following:
+the states of a form item and its element's *class* attribute can be one or more of the following:

 |form item state|description|class name|
 |---|---|---|